-- Plan out your Elf on the Shelf schedule!
+- Plan out your elf schedule!
 For those of you with 2 or 3 year olds, I already have schedules done with ideas we’ve completed the last two years.
-If you have a 4 year old, make sure you sign up to get my newsletter as the Elf on the Shelf Ideas for 4 year olds post is on it’s way!
+If you have a 4 year old, make sure you sign up to get my newsletter as the Elf Ideas for 4 year olds post is on it’s way!

 - Purge your winter wardrobe.
 If you kept it ALL last winter and never put it on, donate it!
 Winter boots have scuff marks all on the toes?
 Time to get new ones!
 Holes in your winter coat pocket?
 Get out the sewing needle or get something new!
 Now is a great time to pay attention to your winter gear needs so you can keep an eye out for sales or know what to ask for in the holiday season.